purescript-deprecated/purescript-math/README.md

 e :: Number
 ```

-Euler's constant and the base of natural logarithms, approximately 2.718.
+The base of natural logarithms, *e*, around 2.71828.

 #### `ln2`